jromie0924/turret/README.md

 Utilizes the YOLO classifying algorithm to identify possible targets.

+It's worth noting that the YOLO library only works on Linux.
+This has been written and tested on Ubuntu 20.04.

 ## Setup

 **NOTE**: This requires Python 3.8, as well as an NVIDIA GPU that has CUDA cores.